porobov/Concrete-Clock-1355/Makers HUB/Makers Instructions.md

 Shake well, follow proportions thoroughly.

 1. Assemble the form with scotch as in the picture.
 2. Make concrete mix.
-Mix 830 gr of water with 230 gr todo of concrete (cement powder) for each casting.
+Mix 29,3 oz (830 gr) of water with 8,2 oz (233 gr) of concrete (cement powder) for each casting.
 3. Pour concrete using the spoon into the mold and shake well after every 1/3 of the volume gets filled.
 4. Keep pouring concrete until the level rises above the mold a little bit.
 5. Use spatula to remove the excess of concrete.